Olical/conjure/README.md

   ;; ClojureScript.
   :frontend {:port 5556

-             ;; You need to explicitly tell Conjure if it's a ClojureScript connection.
+             ;; You'll need to explicitly tell Conjure if it's a ClojureScript connection.
              :lang :cljs}

   :staging {:host "foo.com"
             :port 424242

-            ;; Only use this connection for files matching this expression.
+            ;; Only use this connection for files matching the expression shown below.
             ;; You can use this to limit connections to certain project directories.
             ;; This should come in handy in monorepos!
             :expr #"\.(cljc?|edn|another.extension)$"}

   ;; You can slurp in valid EDN which allows you to use random port files from other tools (such as Propel!).
-  ;; If the file doesn't exist yet the connection will simply be ignored because of the nil :port value.
+  ;; If the file doesn't exist yet, the connection will simply be ignored because of the nil :port value.

-  ;; For example, this will start a JVM prepl and write the random port to .prepl-port.
+  ;; As an example, this will start a JVM prepl and write the random port to .prepl-port.
   ;; clj -Sdeps '{:deps {olical/propel {:mvn/version "1.3.0"}}}' -m propel.main -w
   :propel {:port #slurp-edn ".prepl-port"

-           ;; Disabled conns will be ignored on ConjureUp.
+           ;; Disabled conn(ection)s will be ignored on ConjureUp.
-           ;; They can be enabled and disabled with `:ConjureUp -staging +boot` ;; This allows you to toggle parts of your config with different custom mappings.
+           ;; Connections can be enabled and disabled with `:ConjureUp -staging +boot` ;; This allows for toggling parts of your config that may contain different custom mappings.
            :enabled? false}}

- ;; Optional configuration for tools.namespace refreshing.
- ;; Set what you need and ignore the rest.
- ;; This is done via hooks which I'll touch on seperately.
+ ;; Hooks are optional (yet powerful) and are described in more detail in the `hooks` section below.
  :hooks
  {:refresh (fn [opts]
              ;; opts defaults to nil for the refresh hook.